 Quilliam, as an organisation, aims to challenge extremist narratives while advocating pluralistic, democratic alternatives that are consistent with universal human rights standards.
 Quilliam stands for religious freedom, equality, human rights and democracy.
 We believe that representation should not be through self-styled ‘community representative’ organisations but as citizens through Parliament.
+We also believe that preventing radicalisation and counter extremism are not merely the preserve of states, but need a whole of society approach.
 We hope to promote these values and concepts by challenging extremism, promoting pluralism and inspiring change.

-We are a think tank; we are not a ‘representative’ body, we are not a mass movement actively seeking mass support nor are we a religious organisation seeking to preach.
+We are a counter-extremism organisation.
+Founded as a think tank, we now lead the way in advising others on counter-extremism strategy and policy, develop and communicate research to shape a public conversation about extremism and terrorism, and build counter-extremism programmes to build the capacity of others to get involved.
+We are not a ‘representative’ body, we are not a mass movement actively seeking mass support, nor are we a religious organisation seeking to preach.
 Our aspiration is to inspire new thought-trends for existing grassroots bodies.
-We cooperate with Muslims and non-Muslims at grassroots level in order to achieve this.
-Furthermore, Quilliam is an independent organisation that is not aligned to any particular political or religious group.
+We cooperate with Muslims and non-Muslims at a grassroots level in order to achieve this.
+Furthermore, Quilliam is an independent values-based organisation that is not aligned to any particular political or religious group.
 Individuals within Quilliam have a range of political, religious and other beliefs.

 In order to achieve its objectives Quilliam targets and works with numerous audiences: Muslim and non-Muslim, social and governmental, domestic and international.
-Quilliam works consistently with these audiences to address each of the four key contributors we have identified as responsible for an individual’s radicalisation: a range of perceived grievances, a crisis of identity, the existence of a legitimising ideology, and the exposure to those who advocate such an ideology.
-Firstly, we direct our work towards governments in the UK and globally with the aim of devising policy and influencing existing policy related to extremism, integration, and terrorism.
-Quilliam publishes research, constantly monitors Islamist trends, and consults to anyone wishing to understand the phenomenon of extremism and how to respond.
-Secondly, we seek to guide and work with the media to better inform the debate around extremism and terrorism.
-Thirdly, we aim to empower and educate non-Islamist civil society – Muslim and non-Muslim alike – by emphasising the difference between Islamism and Islam.
-Finally, we target those who adhere to Islamist narratives and far-right extremist narratives themselves by seeking to undermine their networks, communication strategies and their political ideologies without compromising their civil liberties, and by leveraging the differences that exist between the various factions of Islamism.
+Quilliam works consistently with these audiences to address each of the key contributors we have identified as responsible for an individual’s radicalisation: a range of perceived grievances, a crisis of identity, the existence of a legitimising ideology, and the exposure to those who advocate such an ideology.
+In the UK, we direct our work towards government departments, and to to sectors of society who can make a difference against extremism.
+Globally, we operate with the aim of devising policy and influencing existing policy related to extremism, integration, and terrorism, as well building the capacity of civil society to proactively deal with radicalisation, extremism, and terrorism.
+Quilliam publishes research, constantly monitors extremist trends, and provides consultancy to clients wishing to understand the phenomenon of extremism and how to respond.
+We seek to guide and work with the media to better inform the debate around extremism and terrorism.
+We aim to empower and educate non-Islamist civil society – Muslim and non-Muslim alike – by emphasising the difference between Islamism and Islam, and to understand the phenomena which create environments conducive to radicalisation.
+We also target those who adhere to Islamist narratives and far-right extremist narratives themselves by seeking to undermine their networks, communication strategies and their political ideologies without compromising their civil liberties, and by leveraging the differences that exist between the various factions of Islamism.

 Our analysis suggests that radicalisation of all varieties (Islamist, far right, violent, non-violent) is made more likely where an individual is exposed to an ideology, often justified in reference to a fabricated narrative about recent history and current affairs; where the individual encounters an individual or group (either in real life or virtually) who can articulate that ideology and relate it to the individual’s personal circumstances and context; where an individual doubts their British identity or sense of belonging in this country; and, fourthly, where an individual perceives a grievance (real, imagined or exaggerated) to which there seems to be no suitable response.
 These four factors, which interact with one another and are mutually reinforcing, help to explain why some individuals are more at risk from radicalisation than others.